MSpill/Programming-Languages-2020/README.md

 str myString = "hey there"
 ```

 The variable types currently supported are `int`, `str`, `bool` and `float`.
-The scope of a variable is determined by its level of indentation, much like in Python.
+Currently, all variables are global in scope so can be accessed from anywhere in the program.
+Also note that Jumpy does not follow the order of operations and evaluates all expressions from right to left.

 ## Comments